scipy/scipy/doc/source/tutorial/arpack.rst

 .. math::
    \nu = \frac{1}{\lambda - \sigma}

 Examples
 --------
 Imagine you'd like to find the smallest and largest eigenvalues and the corresponding eigenvectors for a large matrix.
-ARPACK can handle many forms of input: dense matrices such as ``np.ndarray`` instances, sparse matrices such as ``scipy.sparse.csr_matrix``, or a general linear operator derived from ``scipy.sparse.linalg.LinearOperator``.
+ARPACK can handle many forms of input: dense matrices such as :func:`numpy.ndarray` instances, sparse matrices such as :func:`scipy.sparse.csr_matrix`, or a general linear operator derived from :func:`scipy.sparse.linalg.LinearOperator`.
 For this example, for simplicity, we'll construct a symmetric, positive-definite matrix.

     >>> import numpy as np